-27 Brilliant Travel Tips for Booking a Trip, Packing & Vacationing
+27 Brilliant Travel Tips—From Booking and Packing to Vacationing

-C’mon people, it’s time to use up those vacation days you’ve been saving and visit some bold new destination where you can eat something new, shop somewhere different, and most of all, relax—just make sure you read up on our travel advice first.
-Sometimes vacay sounds fabulous in theory, but without the right travel tips, planning can be so stressful and time-consuming that it ends up ruining the vacation itself—or at least, provides a major deterrent to trying something new and exciting.
+C’mon, people: It’s time to use up those vacation days you’ve been saving, and visit a bold, new destination where you can eat something new, shop somewhere different, and most of all, relax—just make sure you read up on our travel advice first.

+Vacay sounds fabulous in theory, but without the right travel tips, planning can be so stressful and time-consuming that it ends up ruining the vacation itself—or at least, provides a major deterrent to trying something new and exciting.

-MORE: 30 Summer Makeup Ideas That Won’t Melt Off Your Face Immediately
+Any other old Lizzie McGuire fans see this and immediately start singing "This Is What Dreams Are Made Of"? 😂 I loved that movie and I love this place (even more this time being that it was a mere 5-minute walk from our @onefinestay apartment).
+Happy I got to return to #Rome and excited to finally share my tips + recommendations with you all on S&T very soon!
+Now off to see more of #Italy! 📸: @victoriametaxas 💙 Outfit details here: http://liketk.it/2r7Ue but my dress is only available in one size so I linked a few similar (one is almost identical!) 🙌🏼 @liketoknow.it #prettylittleitaly #liketkit #whatiwore #trevifountain #travelstyle #wiw #dametraveler #beautifuldestinations #summervacation #travelgram #visititaly #ltkunder50 #TravelerInRome

+MORE: 25 Carry-On Bags That Will Make You the Most Stylish Traveler Around

-To help make your trip ridiculously easy, we put together 27 tips that will help you plan your trip, pack for your trip, and, best of all, enjoy your trip—with way less stress.
+To help make your trip ridiculously easy, we put together 27 tips that will help you plan, pack, and, best of all, enjoy your trip—with way less stress.
 Impress your friends with your trip-planning skills, and use these killer packing tips to make sure all your fabulous outfits and makeup arrive intact.

 Planning